-REF DESCRIPTION LIMIT / VALUE / THRESHOLD APPROVER nue Virement (RV) - the term 'either individually or in aggregate entation of virement to circumvent the required approvals for the financial year' is being g used to prevent disaggregation or RV1 To approve any virement (either individually or in aggregate for the financial year).
+REF DESCRIPTION LIMIT / VALUE / THRESHOLD APPROVER Tue Virement (RV) - the term 'either individually or in aggregate entation of virement to circumvent the required approvals g used to prevent disaggregation or RV1 To approve any virement (either individually or in aggregate for the financial year).
 Over £1M Council (after advice from the CFO) RV2 To approve any virement (either individually or in aggregate for the financial year).
 Over £500k and up to £1M Cabinet / cabinet member (after advice from the CFO) RV3 To approve virement within or between Service/Business Plans and/or projects/programmes in their portfolio areas (either individually or in aggregate for the financial year).
 Over £100k and up to £500k Corporate Director (after advice form the CFO) RV4 To approve virement within their Service/Business Plans and/or within or between projects/programmes for which they are responsible (either individually or in aggregate for the financial year).
 Up to £100k Service Director (after advice from the CFO) RV5 To approve virement from within existing Service/Business Plans or between Service/Business Plans, projects or programmes within their areas of responsibility into new or otherwise unplanned functions and activities if savings are available to be re-directed into the new activity.
-Up to £100k Service Director (after advice from the CFO) RV6 To approve the: Unlimited CFO to I to I the ue virement is only permissible in the following circumstances: reflect a reorganisation/restructure reflect a change in corporate priorities receipt of additional income, grant or other funding (and the associated executed by the distribution or redistribution of centrally held budgets recorrection of errors to initial budget upload xpenditure) The following virement are generally not permitted • virement between capital and revenue • virement between controllable and non-controllable (recharges and capital financing) codes
+Up to £100k Service Director (after advice from the CFO) RV6 To approve the: correction of errors to the initial budget upload correction of errors to an approved virement distribution of any centrally held budgets, as presented to Council agreeing the annual budget, where there is no change to the overall net budget of the Council or the council tax requirement within the main Financial System Unlimited CFO to r to r the the ue virement is only permissible in the following circumstances: eflect a reorganisation/restructure eflect a change in corporate priorities receipt of additional income, grant or other funding (and the associated e distribution or redistribution of centrally held budgets correction of errors to initial budget upload xpenditure) The following virement are generally not permitted virement between capital and revenue virement between controllable and non-controllable (recharges and capital financing) codes